api-evangelist/website/_posts/2013-01-29-protecting-your-brand-with-api-branding-guidelines.md

      Active Network starts with a great explanation of why they provide <a title="branding guidelines" href="http://developer.active.com/branding_guidelines">branding guidelines</a>:
 </p>
 <p>
-     <em>At ACTIVE Network, we want you to be able to create fantastic applications with the ACTIVE Network APIs.
-At the same time, we don't want users to get confused about who is responsible for the data they are accessing, so we have some brand guidelines.</em>
+     At ACTIVE Network, we want you to be able to create fantastic applications with the ACTIVE Network APIs.
+At the same time, we don't want users to get confused about who is responsible for the data they are accessing, so we have some brand guidelines.
 </p>
 <p>
      Next Active Network explains to developers why branding guidelines are important to their own users: